patternfly/patternfly-react/packages/react-core/src/components/Card/examples/Card.md

 ### Selectable accessibility highlight

-This example demonstrates how the `hasSelectableInput` and `onSelectableInputChange` props enable improved accessibility for selectable cards.
+This example demonstrates how the `hasSelectableInput` and `onSelectableInputChange` props improve accessibility for selectable cards.

 The first card sets `hasSelectableInput` to true, which renders a checkbox input that is only visible to, and navigable by, screen readers.
-This input communicates to assistive technology users that a card is selectable , and the current selection state if so.
+This input communicates to assistive technology users that a card is selectable, and if so, it communicates the current selection state as well.

 By default this input will have an aria-label that corresponds to the title given to the card if using the card title component.
-If you don't use the card title component in your selectable card you must pass a custom aria-label for this input using the `selectableInputAriaLabel` prop.
+If you don't use the card title component in your selectable card, you must pass a custom aria-label for this input using the `selectableInputAriaLabel` prop.

 The first card also (by passing an onchange callback to `onSelectableInputChange`) enables the selection/deselection of the associated card by checking/unchecking the checkbox input.